Dead or Alive Ultimate: Sales and awards

-Dead or Alive Ultimate topped the Japanese charts on release, coming in number 4 during Week 45 in 2004.
+Dead or Alive Ultimate topped the Japanese charts on release, coming in number 4 during Week 45 in 2004 with over 52,000 copies sold in its first week, and would sell over 56,000 copies in Japan alone.
 Prior to release, the game's E3 presentation was awarded "Best Non-Playable Xbox Presentation" by IGN.
 After its release, it was awarded "Fighting Game of the Year" at the 2004 National Academy of Video Game Trade Reviewers Awards (NAVGTR Awards).
 IGN awarded the game "Best Fighting Game of 2004" and "Best Xbox Graphics of 2004" during their Best of 2004 awards.
-It also received a runner-up position in GameSpot's 2004 "Best Fighting Game" category across all platforms, losing to Mortal Kombat: Deception.
+It also received a runner-up position in GameSpots 2004 "Best Fighting Game" category across all platforms, losing to Mortal Kombat: Deception.
 Dead or Alive Ultimate was re-issued in the Platinum Collection line of games in 2005.

 Legacy

 Dead or Alive Ultimate was the first Japanese fighting game and the second fighting game after Mortal Kombat: Deception to offer online multiplayer.
 Dead or Alive Ultimates online mode along with the online modes of Mortal Kombat: Deception and the Xbox version of Street Fighter Anniversary Collection, connected players of different regions together during the time the fighting game community (FGC) was in a state of stagnation.

 In 2005, Dead or Alive Ultimate became the first fighting game to be included in the World Cyber Games (WCG).